aioseo is not installed Payment Bonds – What is a Payment Bond? | Swiftbonds

 Construction Payment Bonds vs Performance Bonds

-Payment bonds ensure subcontractors and material suppliers get paid according to contract.
+Payment (material and labor) bonds ensure subcontractors and material suppliers get paid according to contract.
 They have unique standing in the world of construction because they can be used on public projects, as mandated by project owners, to keep the construction moving and not bogged down in legal disputes over payments.

 • Performance bonds may have higher premiums than just a payment bond (although they are usually part of the same package)